AnthonyDeluca718/JS_Chess/README.md

 ### Running the App Locally
 From the root directory run:
--npm install
+- npm install
--webpack
+- webpack
--view index.html in your browser
+- view index.html in your browser

 The compiled CSS file is included in the repo.